dr-mushtaq/Machine-Learning/Machine Learning/📚Chapter 1 - Introduction/Steps Involved in Building a Machine Learning Model.md

 ---

 # 2- Model Selection
+Choose an appropriate Al technique
+Select or develop a suitable algorithm or model architecture Configure model parameters and hyperparameters

 After data preparation, the next step is to choose an appropriate machine-learning algorithm for the task.
 The choice of algorithm will depend on the type of problem being solved.
 A typical question asked by a beginner, when facing a wide variety of machine learning algorithms, is “which algorithm should I use?”
 The answer to the question varies depending on many factors, including:

 The size, quality, and nature of data.

 The available computational time.

 The urgency of the task.

 What you want to do with the data.

----

-3- **Model Training**
+## Model Training
 Once an algorithm has been selected, it needs to be trained using a subset of the data.

-4- **Validation**
+Feed the training data into the model
+Adjust model weights to minimize the loss function Monitor model performance using validation data

+## Model Evaluation
 Validation involves testing the trained model on a separate dataset to evaluate its performance.

-5-**Hyperparameter Tuning**
+Test the trained model on unseen data
+Assess performance using predefined metrics
+Identify areas for improvement or potential biases

+## Model Fine-tuning and Optimization
 Hyperparameters are settings that govern how the machine learning algorithm works.
 Tuning these hyperparameters can improve model performance.

+Adjust hyperparameters or model architecture
+Perform feature engineering or data augmentation
+Retrain the model and evaluate performance iteratively

+## Model Deployment
+Integrate the trained model into the target application Monitor model performance in real-world scenarios Update the model with new data or techniques as needed

+## Ethical Considerations

+Ensure Al system’s fairness, accountability, and transparency Address potential biases and unintended consequences Follow data privacy and security guidelines
 ---

 # References